 When you use your camera gear it will inevitably get dirty.
 And a dirty camera sensor or lens will affect your image quality.

 The biggest culprit is dust, which creates little black/grey dots in your images.
 When there are only one or two spots it’s easy to clone them out, but these dust specs have a habit of proliferating.
-One spec can easily turn into many, and if oil gets on the sensor they can smear.
+One spec can easily turn into many, and if oil gets on the sensor it can smear.

 So, how can you protect your camera?

 First, you should clean your sensor and lens frequently.
 Your lens can be cleaned with a microfiber cloth.
 In fact, I always have a few with me, and they are an essential part of my camera gear.
 When it comes to cleaning your sensor, you should be more careful.
 If you don’t do it correctly you can permanently damage your camera.
-Here is a complete guide on how to clean your sensor.
-If you are not comfortable cleaning it yourself, use a professional service.

 Second, always store your equipment with the caps on in an area where dust can’t settle on it.
 And your camera should never be stored with the sensor facing up.
 Always store it on its side.